ClearBlade/load-display/README.md

 * The test were created with [Jasmine](http://jasmine.github.io/) v2.0, and are ran with [Karma Runner](http://karma-runner.github.io/0.12/index.html).
 They also make use of the [angular-mocks](https://github.com/angular/angular.js/tree/master/src/ngMock) service.

 ## To Use
 To use the service in your app add the loadDisplay module to your list of app dependencies.
 So: angular.module("appName", ["loadDisplay"]).
 Make sure loadDisplay.js and loadDisplay.css are included in your app.
+Also make sure to pull in `ajax-loader.gif` into your app.
+I assume it located at `img/ajax-loader.gif` from the root folder of your app but you can change it's location in the `loadTemplate` value at the bottom of the `src\loadDisplay.js` file.

 The service provides one function, `addDisplay`.
 This function takes an AngularJs promise, a message string, and an optional ID string.
 It will then display a loading icon until the given promise is resolved or rejected.
 If an ID is given then only the html element with that ID will be greyed out.
 If no ID is given then the entire page will be greyed out.